 Prioritizing gender as a standalone goal and action line, there needs to be both reference to gender within action lines, as well as discrete and fuller treatment of gender issues in their own right.
 This dual stream approach to gender is similarly being advocated for in the post 2015 context.

-Ending technology-based violence against women and girls.
+Ending technology-based violence and harassment against women, girls, and any individual based on their sexual orientation or gender identity.

 Ensuring that women's rights are taken into account in internet rights and principles and dialogue.

-Multistakeholderism

-Ensuring open and decentralized multi-stakeholder models and mechanisms in the WSIS Process.

-Improvement in the governance of ICTs, including the extension of the principle of multi-stakeholder participation, which has been so successful on the internet, into other areas of national and international ICT governance.

 Internet: